Advice and tips on how to make your emails accessible.

 Don’t use colour alone to make a point e.g. "priority items in red".

-Arial is a good choice of font, as it is more accessible than Times New Roman and other serif fonts.
+Use a sans-serif font e.g. Arial, as it is more accessible than Times New Roman and other serif fonts.

 Request an alternative format